frconor-ebook/meditations/_posts/2025-11-20-the-widows-mite.md

 "We should offer the Lord," we\'re told in *The Forge*, "the sacrifice of Abel.
 A sacrifice of young, unblemished flesh, the best of the flock; of healthy and holy flesh; a sacrifice of hearts that have one love alone---you, my God.
 A sacrifice of minds, which have been shaped through deep study and will surrender to your Wisdom; of childlike souls who will think only of pleasing you. ---Lord, receive even now this sweet and fragrant sacrifice."

-He says, "We have to learn how to give ourselves, to burn before God like the lamp placed on a lampstand to give light to all those who walk in darkness, like the sanctuary lamps that burn by the altar, giving off light till their last drop is consumed" (J. Escrivá, *The Forge*, Points 43-44).
+He says, "We have to learn how to give ourselves, to burn before God like the lamp placed on a lampstand to give light to all those who walk in darkness; like the sanctuary lamps that burn by the altar, giving off light till their last drop is consumed" (J. Escrivá, *The Forge*, Points 43-44).

 All the offerings that we make to Our God will be pleasing if we offer them through Our Lady.
 St. Bernard recommended: "Entrust your small gift to the care of Mary.
 She will ensure that your offering is favorably received by the Lord" (St. Bernard, *Homily on the Nativity of the Blessed Virgin Mary*).